Automating Multiple Environments with Terraform

 repo, and then type git clone

-, and paste the URL from the dialog (yours will be different based on your user alias, Space, and Project name):If you didn't change the credentials helper, it will now prompt you for a password, in the
+, and paste the URL from the dialog (yours will be different based on your user alias, Space, and Project name):Clone repository

 dialog in CodeCatalyst, use the Create token